 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Angular on a CentOS 8.
+I will show you the step-by-step installation of Angular on CentOS 8 Linux.

 Install Angular on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Angular requires Node.js version 10.9.0 or later, Run the following command to install Node.js:

 If you are a developer, you can use the development profile to install the libraries that enable you to build dynamically loadable modules:

 sudo dnf module install nodejs/development

 $ node -v v10.16.3

 Step 3.
 Installing Install Angular on CentOS 8.